ybkuroki/go-webapp-sample/README.md

 ### With Docker
 #### building Docker image
-1. Clone [vuejs-webapp-sample](https://github.com/ybkuroki/vuejs-webapp-sample) project and install some tools.
-2. Run the below following commands:
+1. Run the below following commands:
     ```bash
     docker build -t go-webapp-sample .
     ```
-3. command to start the container at port 8080
+2. command to start the container at port 8080
     ```bash
-    docker run -p 8080:8080 go-webapp-sample
+    docker run --name app -p 8080:8080 go-webapp-sample
     ```
-4. Access [http://localhost:8000](http://localhost:8000) in your browser.
+3. Access [http://localhost:8000](http://localhost:8080) in your browser.
-5. Login with the following username and password.
+4. Login with the following username and password.
     - username : ``test``
     - password : ``test``